Here at Greendale Farm we are licensed to hold up to 70 dogs. We have 2 main separate kennel blocks, the Old Block and Sally’s New Block.

 Vet transportation – £10.00 per visit.

 SCHOOL HOLIDAY PERIODS – Deposits will be asked for to secure bookings, however you will receive this back once you pay on arrival for your boarding.
-Thank you.
+All deposits taken are NON REFUNDABLE, NON TRANSFERABLE and will not be used as credit for a future booking.
+Due to being such a popular facility, we get fully booked exceptionally fast, and have waiting lists for our holiday periods.

 CHRISTMAS – Over the Christmas period prices will increase an extra £3.00 per dog per day.
 There will also be NO 10% discount given for dogs sharing a kennel.